Learn about the Insects of the Amazon Rainforest.

 Hymenoptera (Bees, Wasp, Ants)

-Head shaped as a beak, with chewing mouthparts.
+Head shaped like a beak, with chewing mouthparts.
 Body not exceptionally soft, often with a narrow (snatched) “waist.
 They have stingers! 🙁 They are Holometabolous.

 Four wings; the pairs thickened or hardened (elytra).
 They are Holometabolous

-Shiripuno Amazon Lodge is great place to Watch the Insects of the Amazon Rainforest.
+Shiripuno Amazon Lodge is a great place to Watch the Insects of the Amazon Rainforest.